 - Fever and acute infection, particularly in children

-A number of medications or combinations of medications can trigger delirium, including some types of:
+Several medications or combinations of drugs can trigger delirium, including some types of:

 - Sleep medications

 - Medications for mood disorders, such as anxiety and depression

 - Delirium.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed Sept.
 2, 2015.

 - Delirium.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/neurologic-disorders/delirium-and-dementia/delirium.
 Accessed June 24, 2015.